apache/spark/docs/spark-connect-overview.md

 If you set the SPARK_REMOTE environment variable on the client machine where your Spark client application is running and create a new Spark Session as illustrated below, the session will be a Spark Connect session.
 With this approach, there is no code change needed to start using Spark Connect.

-Set SPARK_REMOTE environment variable:
+Set the SPARK_REMOTE environment variable to point to your Spark server:

 {% highlight bash %}
 export SPARK_REMOTE="sc://localhost/"
 {% endhighlight %}

+And now start the Spark shell, for example:

 <div class="codetabs">

 <div data-lang="python"  markdown="1">
-Start the PySpark CLI, for example:

 {% highlight bash %}
 ./bin/pyspark
 {% endhighlight %}

+The shell is now connected to Spark using Spark Connect as indicated in the welcome message.
 </div>

 <div data-lang="scala"  markdown="1">